 Public speaking has always ranked high on a list of the things people fear most.
 It is so common it even has its name, glossophobia, or the fear of public speaking.
 Some experts estimate that as much as 75% of the population has some anxiety about public speaking.
 Of course, many people can manage and control the fear.
 If your fear is significant enough to cause problems in work, school, or social settings, you may have this full-blown phobia.

 Good public speaking is more than merely good delivery.
 If good delivery were all that is required, more people would be better at public speaking.
-To be good at speaking, you have to understand how oral communication works and how to design presentations that can be delivered well.
+To be good at speaking, you have to understand how oral communication works and design presentations that can be delivered well.
 For this reason, we will start the course by looking at all the opportunities and challenges you face when you speak in front of an audience.

 In Module One, you will learn to identify your audience by creating an audience profile or analysis, identifying key questions and audience concerns.